 Criteria JORC Code explanation Commentary Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 Collar data has been laid out using a handheld GPS and these coordinates are reported here.
 All of the Orion drill hole collars will be surveyed by a qualified surveyor using a differential GPS which may result in minor adjustments to coordinate data.
 Downhole surveys are completed using an electronic multi-shot instrument.
 All data is collected in UTM WGS84 Zone 34 (Southern Hemisphere) and these coordinates are reported above.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
+Drilling is continuing to be spaced at between 100m and 200m along strike.
 Insufficient data to map grade distribution at this time, once further drilling is carried out the appropriate data spacing to accurately estimate grade distribution will be better understood.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-Drilling carried out perpendicular or at high angle to mineralisation defined in historical drilling.
+Drilling carried out perpendicular to mineralisation defined in historical drilling and modelled EM conductors.
 No orientation based sampling bias has been identified in the data at this point.
 Sample security The measures taken to ensure sample security.
 Chain of custody was managed by the Competent Person.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No audits or reviews have been carried out at this stage.